delabassee/java-lab/lab11-jlink.md

 To create a jlink based custom Java runtime image, Helidon is using a Maven profile.
 To use it, simply issue the following Maven command from the project directory.

 ```
+cd ~/odl-java-hol
 mvn package -Pjlink-image -Djlink.image.defaultJvmOptions="--enable-preview"
 ```

 ![](./images/lab11-1.png " ")

-The result are impressive as the total size (JDK, the application and its dependcies) went from ~320MB to ~75MB, a +75% gain!
+The result are impressive as the total size (JDK, the application and its dependcies) went from ~320MB to ~80MB, a ~75% gain!

 💡 The Helidon `jlink` Maven profile also creates, by default, a CDS (Class Data Sharing) archive.
 CDS is a JDK feature that helps reduce the startup time and memory footprints of Java applications.
 Check [here]((https://docs.oracle.com/en/java/javase/14/vm/class-data-sharing.html#GUID-7EAA3411-8CF0-4D19-BD05-DF5E1780AA91) from additional details.